Key Insights

 “Why should I separate myself from what we call governments if ultimately a government is the way we’ve organized ourselves as societies to fulfill the needs that we have that we can’t do separately?
 We can’t do it individually.
 The government is a tool for societies.”

-“What I would love to see is support for communities to build these community-governed equitable purpose entities to do economic projects with technical support from intermediaries and consultants.
-But that they are the deciders, that the community leaders are the deciders, and that the financing is there that would take the long view and would support the incubation and the growth of these entities so that they could really dream big and bold, and then also be able to leverage this public funding that’s coming so that it doesn’t just replicate the economy that we have that’s racially inequitable and socially inequitable.”
+“What I would love to see is support for communities to build these community-governed, equitable-purpose entities to do economic projects with technical support from intermediaries and consultants.
+But that the community leaders are the deciders, and that the financing would take the long view and would support the incubation and the growth of these entities so that they could really dream big and bold, and then also be able to leverage this public funding that’s coming so that it doesn’t just replicate the economy that we have that’s racially inequitable and socially inequitable.”

-Limitations: “Experts” sometimes enter communities and impose their knowledge and solutions that do not honor the wisdom, desires, and lived experiences of the people there.
-This approach can lead to a failure to fully understand existing issues and miss opportunities to integrate their solutions into the fabric of the community.
+“Experts” sometimes enter communities and impose their knowledge and solutions that do not honor the wisdom, desires, and lived experiences of the people there.

 “We’re either working closely with local groups and local communities that have invited us in to collaborate or it’s a space in which we have either community or familial ties, meaning someone from our team is actually living there.
 We haven’t done a project without a local organization that has connected us.
 They have to be involved.
 We can’t just parachute in.
 We need a lot of local connections for a variety of reasons, [including] user trust and community trust and the right perspective when we’re engaging with a problem.”